-- Appoint an event manager (Virtual Memorial Gatherings can provide event management) so that the family members are free to participate in the event without distraction.
+- Appoint a point person as event manager so that the family members are free to participate in the event without distraction.

 - Appoint ushers to welcome, direct guests, hand out leaflets, etc.

-- Hold a pre-event meeting on-site at least 1 hour prior to the start of the event with the event manager, videography team, ushers, speakers and musicians if applicable to review the Order of Service and assign responsibilities.
+- Hold a pre-event meeting on-site at least 1 hour prior to the start of the event with the event manager, videographer, ushers, speakers and musicians if applicable to review the Order of Service and assign responsibilities.

 - Test the public address system if you are using one.